SilvaScenes: Tree Detection and Species Classification from Under-Canopy Images in Natural Forests: The dataset

 \subsection{Data collection}

-In addition to collecting in different bioclimatic domains, we sought to capture a broad diversity of scenes, representative of the many conditions that may be encountered in natural forests.
-As such, we established a few collection guidelines. \begin{enumerate} \item Images are taken with an emphasis on species and environmental diversity.
-We vary the number of trees per image, their position \wrt{} the camera, and prioritize less common species. \item Images are mainly collected off-trail to fully represent the complexity of natural forests, such as species competition, heavy occlusion, and low lighting \cite{forrester_spatial_2014}. \item We avoid capturing an individual tree, labeled or not, more than once across all images.
-Enforcing this criterion is crucial, as duplicated trees can bias experiments through data leakage \cite{carpentier_tree_2018, robert_tree_2020}. \end{enumerate}
+In addition to collecting data in different bioclimatic domains, we sought to capture a broad diversity of scenes, representative of the many conditions that may be encountered in natural forests.
+As such, we established the following collection guidelines: \begin{enumerate} \item Images are taken with an emphasis on species and environmental diversity.
+We vary the number of trees per image, their position with respect to the camera, and prioritize less common species. \item Images are mainly collected off-trail to fully represent the complexity of natural forests, such as species competition, heavy occlusion, and low lighting \cite{forrester_spatial_2014}. \item We avoid capturing an individual tree, labelled or not, more than once across all images.
+Furthermore, images are taken across multiple sites in a given collection area.
+Enforcing these criteria is crucial, as duplicated trees or repeating elements can bias experiments through data leakage \cite{robert_tree_2020, dale2002spatial}. \end{enumerate}

-To demonstrate the diversity of tree species and environments, \cref{fig:nb_trees_distribution} shows the distribution for the number of trees per image, while \cref{fig:nb_species_image} shows the distribution for the number of distinct species per image.
-Both distributions follow Gaussian trends, with median values of eight trees and four species per image, respectively.
-In addition, \cref{fig:tree_width_distribution} illustrates the distribution of tree widths, measured as the median tree width across its height.
+To demonstrate the diversity of tree species and environments, \cref{fig:nb_trees_distribution} shows the distribution of the number of trees per image, while \cref{fig:nb_species_image} illustrates the number of distinct species per image.
+Both distributions follow Gaussian trends, with median values of eight trees and three species per image, respectively.
+In addition, \cref{fig:tree_width_distribution} displays the distribution of tree widths, measured as the median width across a tree's height.
+Finally, as noted by \citet{grondin_tree_2023}, measuring tree occlusion in images is difficult.
+While these authors elected to estimate occlusion and its impact on tree detection through synthetically generated images, we chose instead to visually approximate occlusion in our dataset using four levels ranging from \num{0} to \SI{100}{\%}, in increments of \SI{25}{\%}.
+The resulting distribution of tree occlusion can be seen in \cref{fig:tree_occlusion_distribution}.
+In total, nearly half of our trees are occluded by at least \SI{25}{\%}, while almost one out of seven trees is occluded by \SI{75}{\%} or more.
+This highlights the prevalence of occlusion in under-canopy images and the challenging nature of our task, and will be of interest in our later studies.